Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 - The referring URL when the configuration option includeReferrer is set to true during initialization.
 - `gclid` (Google Click ID) from URL parameters when the configuration option includeGclid is set to true during initialization.

-If tracking is enabled, then the SDK sets the values as user properties (for example,  `referrer` or `utm_source`) once per session.
-This is known as last touch attribution.
+If tracking is enabled, then the SDK sets the values as user properties (for example,  `referrer` or `utm_source`) one time per session.
+This called last touch attribution.
  The SDK also saves the initial values like `initial_referrer` and `initial_utm_source` using a `setOnce` operation.
- When these values are set, they never change.
-This is known as first touch attribution.
+ After these values are set, they never change.
+This is called first touch attribution.

 !!!note "`saveParamsReferrerOncePerSession`"
     By default, the SDK saves the values only at the start of the session.
 For example, if a user lands on your site with an initial set of UTM parameters and triggers some flow that causes them